 As mobile phones evolved, she kept up with her flip phone and then moved on to a few Apple mobile phones.

-At the time, her mobile bill was often hoovering under $40 a month until 2020.
+At the time, her mobile bill was often hovering under $40 a month until 2020.

-Around that time, she negotiated with Rogers to get a promotional price for our home phone, high-speed internet and cable.
+Around that time, she negotiated with Rogers for a promotional price for our home phone, high-speed internet, and cable.

 Doing so allowed her to get a monthly discount on her mobile phone at $21 plus monthly taxes.

-Included was a basic mobile plan without data since she is a stay-at-home mom and, when out, accesses free wi-fi when needed.
+Included was a basic mobile plan without data since she is a stay-at-home mom and accesses free Wi-Fi when needed when out.

 I understood the reasoning behind that, so her Rogers mobile plan changed last week.

-She could negotiate the same mobile plan as she had before with 5GB of data for $35 a month plus taxes.
+She could negotiate the same mobile plan with 5GB of data for $35 monthly plus taxes.

-We were OK with that price since Rogers is widely used across Ontario, whereas Freedom is localized to the Greater Toronto service area.
+We agreed with that price since Rogers is widely used across Ontario, whereas Freedom is localized to Greater Toronto.

 That means my phone may not get a signal when we go out of town, but hers will.

-We feel the choices we made for our mobile phone packages fit our monthly budget.
+We feel our choices for our mobile phone packages fit our monthly budget.

 Also, since cutting our Rogers home phone, we still don’t miss the extra $30 charge each month.

-However, we have Amazon Prime, which also offers free Amazon movies and music.
+However, we have Amazon Prime, which offers free Amazon movies and music.

 Affordable Internet and Mobile Phone Plans

-Whether you participate in the Rogers Connected For Success program or the government Connecting Families Program, you’ll save money.
+Whether participating in the Rogers Connected For Success program or the government Connecting Families Program, you’ll save money.

-Always ask what if any options are available for seniors, low-income or discounts for champion customers.
+Always ask what options are available for seniors, low-income, or discounts for champion customers.

 Had we known this, my mother-in-law could have saved a fortune for her home internet with Cogeco.